alloystorm/dvvr/pages/bones.md

 While we aim for maximum compatibility, it is also important to know that MMD doesn't have a strict standard which makes it very hard to be compatible with everything.

 A typical PMX bone strucutre that works well with DVVR.
-Most PMX models should work fine unless they are missing the requried bones which are bold and marked with "*".
-DVVR will automatically create the remaining bones that it needs such as IK bones.

 <pre>
   └全ての親 (master) (Master)